-The Department has set out key deliverables and developed the 2023/24 APP in alignment with the revised 2020-25 Strategic Plan, which is in line with the Sixth Administration priorities, and the ERRP.
-The APP, which is reviewed and updated on an annual basis, considers changes in the economic and social performance environment that impacts on the execution of the mandate of the Department.
+The Department has set out key deliverables and developed the revised 2023/24 APP in alignment with the revised 2020-25 Strategic Plan, which is in line with the Sixth Administration priorities, and the ERRP.
+The revised APP considers changes in the economic and social performanceenvironment that impacts on the execution of the mandate of the Department.

 Linked to the global commodities downturn, South Africa has been in a low growth period for more than a decade.
 Unemployment is high, at around 35%, and youth unemployment exceeds 50%.
 Spending pressures are mounting to close the financing gap in the social wage, infrastructure, and higher education.
 South Africa is restoring the health of its public finances during a global slowdown marked by high levels of economic risk and fiscal distress, particularly for developing countries.
-Since the 2022 Budget Review, global and domestic risks to the economic outlook have escalated, including slower global growth, higher levels of inflation, accelerated interest rate increases and intensified power supply interruptions.
+Since the 2022 Budget Review, global and domestic risks to the economic levels of inflation, accelerated interest rate increases and intensified power supply interruptions.
 Urgent action is required to mitigate risks and accelerate growth-enhancing reforms, especially to boost electricity supply.